Nurses' union confirms January strike dates

 Amid growing pressure to resolve the dispute, Northern Ireland Secretary Julian Smith has reiterated that responsibility for the health service is a devolved matter.

-Earlier this month talks between the main Stormont parties took place to restore power-sharing - but failed to secure a resolution.
+Earlier this month, talks between the main Stormont parties took place to try to restore powersharing - but failed to secure a resolution.